cookiejarmar/Getting-and-Cleaning-Data/README.md

     Creates the variables names from the various supplemental files that contain the information Finds the mean of the data for each permutation of the variables "subject", "actvity" and "feature"

+I have chosen to leave the data in its wide form.

 The CodeBook.md explains the variable names.

 ##Run from Command Line